dlstreamer/pipeline-server/samples/edgex_bridge/README.md

 ## Troubleshooting

-1. You may wish to modify the `docker-compose.override.yml` directly or apply similar techniques to generate and run the VA Serving container whenever EdgeX is started; e.g., modifying command string to configure with different camera sources as input.
+1. You may wish to modify the `docker-compose.override.yml` directly or apply similar techniques to generate and run the Pipeline Server container whenever EdgeX is started; e.g., modifying command string to configure with different camera sources as input.

    For example, if you encounter permission issues consider assigning `user` in the docker-compose.override.yml but keep in mind that it will be re-generated when you next run ./docker/build.sh.
 Update `edgex_bridge.py` if you want to make your changes permanent.